Chris Magnus: Tucson, Arizona

 Magnus became chief of the Tucson Police Department in January 2016, succeeding Roberto Villaseñor, who was retiring.
 He has since been quoted in opposition to Arizona's 2010 laws against illegal immigration as complicating policing in the state.
 In December 2017 he published a New York Times op-ed arguing that President Donald Trump's and Attorney General Jeff Sessions's policy of firm opposition to local sanctuary city policies would be damaging to policing; in March his department had declined to assist Border Patrol agents pursuing an escaped detainee.

 On June 24, 2020, Chief Magnus offered his resignation to Tucson Mayor Regina Romero, the City Manager, and Tucson City Council, following the death of a civilian while in the custody of Tucson Police.
 The incident occurred two months before in April, but was not made public until June 22, when officers' body cameras were released to news media.
 Three officers resigned just before they were to be terminated for the incident.

 Customs and Border Protection

-In April 2021, Magnus was nominated by President Joe Biden to become the U.S. Customs and Border Protection Commissioner.
-He was confirmed by the Senate on a 50-47 vote.
-He was sworn in on December 13, 2021, becoming the fifth Senate-confirmed commissioner of CBP.
-In October 2022, officials in the Biden administration complained that Magnus was unengaged, missed White House meetings, failed to make relationships with other administration officials, and failed to address the rising number of border crossings.
-On November 12, 2022, Magnus resigned.
+In April 2021, Magnus was nominated by President Joe Biden to become the commissioner of U.S. Customs and Border Protection.
+He was confirmed by the Senate on a 50–47 vote.
+He was sworn in on December 13, 2021, becoming the fifth Senate-confirmed CBP commissioner.
+In October 2022, officials in the Biden administration complained that Magnus was unengaged and unequipped to manage the scope of his agency.
+They also reported that he repeatedly missed White House meetings, neglected to make relationships with other administration officials, and failed to address the rising number of border crossings.
+On November 12, 2022, per the request of Secretary of Homeland Security Alejandro Mayorkas, Magnus resigned.

 Personal life

-In 2014 Magnus married his partner of many years, Terrance Cheung, then chief of staff to Tom Butt, the mayor of Richmond; this is thought to be the first time an openly gay police chief in the United States has married.
+In 2014, Magnus married his partner of many years, Terrance Cheung, then chief of staff to Tom Butt, the mayor of Richmond; this is thought to be the first time an openly gay police chief in the United States has married.